 Also, we’ll be focusing on softwood cuttings because they are the easiest to do.
 Let’s get started.

-Three Types of Plant Cuttings
+Three Types of Cuttings for Plant Propagation

 There are three types of plant cuttings that you can grow from: softwood, semi-hardwood, and hardwood.
 All three will work, but there are specific times in the year when you would take each type of cutting.